 A child may not recognize eye problems, so look out for signs of vision impairment.
-Visit an eye doctor if your child is squinting, rubbing eyes excessively, closing one eye or tilting their head while reading or watching TV, sitting too close to electronic screens or holding books closer than normal, etc.
+Visit an eye doctor if your child is squinting, rubbing eyes excessively, closing one eye, or tilting their head while reading or watching TV, sitting too close to electronic screens or holding books closer than usual, etc.

-Help your little one develop good eye care habits at a young age and enjoy healthy eyes throughout their life.
-Teach them to wash their hands often, and avoid touching or rubbing their eyes.
-Wearing protective eyewear is another good habit, especially while playing sports, working with tools and swimming.
+Help your little one develop good eye care habits at a young age.
+Teach them to wash their hands often and avoid touching or rubbing their eyes.
+Wearing protective eyewear, especially while playing sports, working with tools, and swimming, is another good habit.

-Ensure that your kid eats plenty of fresh fruits and vegetables, whole grains, lean meat and healthy beverages.
-Nutrition is crucial for eye health, especially vitamins A, C and E, zinc, lutein, zeaxanthin and omega-3 fatty acids.
-These eye-friendly nutrients protect against dry eyes, premature tissue damage, eye infection and more.
+Ensure that your kid is eating a balanced diet.
+Nutrition is crucial for eye health, especially vitamins A, C and E, zinc, lutein, zeaxanthin, and omega-3 fatty acids.

 A balanced diet boosts vision development, as well as preventing obesity and obesity-related diseases such as diabetes, which can affect eye health.

 Playing outdoors instead of being stuck to the TV or computer can help your child’s vision in more than one way.
 First, it reduces near point stress and digital eye strain.
 Second, exposure to differing proximities and colors in natural light helps kids develop and exercise their visual senses.